-PET gets low marks in two areas: reliability and service maintenance.
-I give it a D. At the same time, there is enough room for improvement so that it could go to the head of the class.
+Now we come to a consideration where PET gets some low marks: reliability and service maintenance.
+I give it a D. At the same time there is enough room for improvement so that it could "go to the head of the class".
 It worked when I received it.
-Since then, I've had four intermittents; three were bad solder joints and the fourth was a defective connector.
-I have also had four memory failures. a glitch in my TV horizontal sweep, drifting vertical centering, undetected read errors, offfrequency crystal calibration and a couple of other weird goings-on that remain unidentified.
-To put things into perspective, I should add that this behavior is better than that of my Mits 8800, Mits 680, Imsai, Sphere, Jolt or SWTP.
+Since then I've had four intermittents.
+Three were bad solder joints and the fourth a defective connector.
+I've also had four memory failures, a "glitch" in my TV horizontal sweep, drifting vertical centering, undetected "read" errors, off-frequency crystal calibration, and a couple of other wierd goings-on that remain unidentified.
+To put it in perspective, I should add that this behavior is better than that of my MITS 8800, MITS 680, IMSAI, SPHERE, JOLT or SWTP (that turkey never did work).
 Bugs are a way of life when you get the first units off a production line; I expect them.
-Mits had trouble with bad memory chips on the first 8800 boards...worse than my PET's.
-They wouldn't send replacement ICs so I reluctantly sent the useless boards back.
+MITS had trouble with bad memory chips on the first 8800 boards -- worse than my PET's.
+They wouldn't send replacement I.C.s so I reluctantly sent the useless boards back.
 It was four months and \$40 extra before I got working memories from them.

-The big hang-up with bugs in my PET is that there is no service information provided; furthermore, it's unlikely that I'll see a schematic for a long, long time, if ever.
+The big hangup with bugs in my PET is that there is no service information provided; furthermore, it's unlikely that I'll see a schematic for a long, long time -- if ever.
 The local distributor doesn't have any more information or spare parts than I do.
 The 6550s aren't on the market and there are no complete spec sheets available for them.
-A magazine article had estimated that factory service would require two months, including shipping.
+A magazine article had estimated that factory service would require two months with shipping.
 If you detect a note of frustration, you're right!
-It's even worse when you see a little LED on the board and know that it's a part of a built-in diagnostic system that's using up some of the ROM you bought.
+It's even worse when you see a little LED on the board and know that it's part of a built-in diagnostic system that's using up some of that ROM you bought.
 Neither you nor your local dealer can use it; it's a factory secret.
 Now what do you do?

-First, call the factory.
-When I called, the girl who answered didn't know what I was talking about, and the fellow who might have known was unavailable.
-People who went through this with Mits and SWTP in the "old" days (it's changed now) know the script.
+First you call the factory.
+The girl I got didn't know what I was talking about, and the fellow who might have known was "unavailable".
+People who went through this with MITS and SWTP in the "old"days (it's changed now) know the script.

-After a period of fuming and fretting, punctuated with expletives, I decided that \$10,000 worth of test equipment and four years' worth of experience with microprocessors ought to be able to solve the problem without schematics.
-It did -partially.

-I had to write my own memory test program and use a multitrace storage scope to eventually find the intermittents and some of the bad memory chips (also intermittent).
+After a period of fuming and fretting, punctuated with expletives, I decided that \$10,000 worth of test equipment and four years' experience with microprocessors ought to be able to solve the problem without schematics.
+It did -- partially.
+I had to write my own memory test program and use a multi-trace storage scope and several 3 A.M. evenings, but eventually I found the intermittents and some of the bad memory chips (also intermittent).
 Then, another call to the factory.
-This time I was put through to the right man with the right attitude and right answers-a real gem.
-Three days later I had replacements and spares, no extra charges, no insistence that I relinquish my cherished PET for an indefinite stay and a lot of good solid advice on how to tackle the remaining problems.
-He also assured me, as did Chuck Pettle, that most warranty repairs took less than a week, if worse came to worse.
+Things started to look up.
+This time I was put through to the right man with the right attitude and right answers -- a real gem.
+Three days later I had replacements and spares, no extra charges, no insistence that I relinquish my cherished PET for an indefinite stay, and a lot of good solid advice as to how to tackle the remaining problems.
+He also assured me, as did Chuck Pettle, that most warranty repairs were taking less than a week, if worse came to worse.